icirellik/docker-presentation-intro/docker-introduction/slides/slides/01-what-is-docker.md

 note:

-* Open Platform
+- Open Platform

-* Full isolation
+- Full isolation

-* Not a VM
-  - More from your hardware.
-  - Faster load times
-* Standardization of deliverable
+- Standardization of deliverable

 - Shipping is hard

 - Standardization makes it easier

 - Leads to orchestration tools

+- Not a VM

+- More from your hardware.

+- Faster load times

 Docker is an open platform that leverages Linux containers to facilitate developing, shipping and running of applications.
 With Docker you can separate